 Open Events and FAQs

 There are three main points of entry to the school.
 Age 7+ into the Junior School, age 11+ into the Senior School and age 16+ into the Sixth Form.
-Open events are tailored for each of the different entry points and offer the opportunity to meet with relevant members of staff, as well as pupils, and to tour the school.
+Open mornings are tailored for each of the different entry points and offer the opportunity to meet with relevant members of staff, as well as pupils, and to tour the school.

 Please click on the tab below to select the area of LEH School you are interested in.